cooper-se/bolaget-data-blog/_posts/2020-09-22-is-stock-volume-a-useful-approximation-to-sales-volume.md

 tags: []
 ---

-Systembolaget releases in detail sales figures only once a year.
+Systembolaget releases in detail sales figures infrequently.
 However, they release stock level data on an almost daily basis.
 The stock data also includes a huge amount of geographic data than the sales figures lack.

 Having an up-to-date and geographically detailed view of sales would help producers a lot. **Can stock levels be a useful approximation for this?**